Mon – Fri: 8:30 – 4:00

 How to Get Started

-Ewing Township Ordinance 21-08 enacted unanimously in mid-April 2021 and effective June 13, 2021, mandates that leaves and other yard debris (including grass) no longer be placed loose at the curb.
-This enables Ewing Township to meet New Jersey’s Department of Environmental Protection (DEP) rules.
-Leaves may be bagged in biodegradable paper bags or, as an alternative, be placed in containers for pickup by the Township.
+This new ordinance enables Ewing Township to meet New Jersey’s Department of Environmental Protection (DEP) rules.
 We recommend our "Love ‘Em and Leave ‘Em" program as a much more cost-efficient and environmentally friendly method of leaf management!

 We understand that you may provide lawn maintenance services to our residents, perhaps employing standard fall leaf clean-up methods.
 These standard practices – blowing leaves into piles on the street (no longer permitted by ordinance) or raking them into brown landscaping bags stacked curb-side, left for eventual town pickup – involve unnecessary costs in terms of crew labor, dumping fees, and fuel.
 This practice can also lead to clogged storm drains and excess nutrient runoff (phosphorus & nitrogen) polluting our waterways.
 The blowing and vacuuming of leaves, double-handling, shipping, and relocating leaves can all be avoided by mulching your clients’ leaves in-place.